KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 It may however also contain special sequences that will be replaced when downloading each video.
-The special sequences may be formatted according to python string formatting operations.
+The special sequences may be formatted according to Python string formatting operations.
 For example, %(NAME)s or
 %(NAME)05d.
 To clarify, that is a percent symbol followed by a name in parentheses, followed by formatting operations.